Connect to Kibana

 SLS_ACCESS_KEY_SECRET=xxx

-# ECS_ROLE_NAME="" # If you use an ECS instance RAM role to access Simple Log Service, specify the name of the ECS instance RAM role.
+# ECS_ROLE_NAME="" # If you use an ECS instance RAM role for access, specify the role name here.

 #SLS_PROJECT_ALIAS=etl-dev # Optional.
-If the name of the SLS_PROJECT is too long, you can set an alias.
+If the SLS_PROJECT name is too long, you can set an alias.

 #KIBANA_SPACE=default # Optional.
-Specify the space in which you want to create the index pattern.
+Specifies the space in which to create the index pattern.
 If the space does not exist, it is automatically created.

-# To add more projects, continue to add them.
-Note that if you add more than six projects, you must also add references in the docker-compose.yml file.
+# You can add more projects.
+If you add more than six projects, you must also reference them in the docker-compose.yml file.

 #SLS_ENDPOINT2=cn-huhehaote.log.aliyuncs.com